oneway101/Victor-s-Crown/README.md

 # Victor's Crown

-Victor's Crown is a goal driven devotional app.
-Like a runner running the race till the finish line to attain the crown of victory, It keeps the track of all your saved reading and prayer time data of your set goal.
+Victor's Crown goal driven devotional app that records scripture reading and prayer time of the set number of days.
+History and the current progress of set goal data are stored using Core Data.

 ## Profile